-The red raspberry Dorma Red is great for the southeast.
-Dorma Red produces a heavy crop of large sweet dome-shaped berries in late spring and early summer on tall prickly canes.
-The glossy red fruits are good for eating fresh and freezing.
+The red raspberry Dorma Red plant is great for the southeast.
+Dorma Red produces a heavy crop of large sweet dome-shaped berries in late spring and early summer.
+The glossy red fruit grow on tall prickly canes and are good for eating fresh and freezing.